rlopezdiez/RLDNavigation/README.md

 ### Using CocoaPods

-To use the latest stable release of `RLDNavigationCommand`, just add the following to your project `Podfile`:
+To use the latest stable release of `RLDNavigation`, just add the following to your project `Podfile`:

 ```
-pod 'RLDNavigationCommand', '~> 0.3.0'
+pod 'RLDNavigation', '~> 0.4.0'
 ```

 If you like to live on the bleeding edge, you can use the `master` branch with: